-The general sensitivity of surface waters to groundwater abstraction from different levels in the aquifer system in the Waitohu sub-zone have been explored using the groundwater model.
-Figure A11 shows the results of three abstraction scenarios: 1) for the deeper aquifers (>60m), 2) shallow Q1 gravels adjacent to the Waitohu Stream, and 3) shallow Holocene coastal sands.
-The model outputs indicate that abstraction from Q1 gravels near the Waitohu Stream results in a depletion factor of approximately 0.9 (i.e. stream depletion accounts for 90% of abstraction) with stream depletion effects occurring almost immediately.
+Figure A11 shows the sensitivity of depletion to abstraction from different levels in the aquifer system of the Waitohu sub-zone.
+The data shown indicate that abstraction from Q1 gravels near the Waitohu Stream results in a depletion factor of approximately 0.9 i.e. stream depletion accounts for 90% of abstraction.
+Stream depletion effects due to abstraction are almost immediate.
 Abstraction from Q2 to Q6 gravels at depths of more than 60m and below Q1 gravels results in a depletion ratio of approximately 0.8.
-This indicates a high degree of connectivity between the deep underlying aquifers below Q1 gravels and the Waitohu Stream.
+This indicates a high degree of connectivity between the deep underlying aquifers below Q1 gravels to the Waitohu Stream.
 However, the depletion effect is more attenuated than in shallower Q1 gravels.